 When another party’s actions led to the death of a loved one, the at-fault party’s insurance company will be interested in getting you to settle your case for the lowest amount possible.
 Unfortunately, these insurance company lawyers typically offer a low settlement offer as the first action.

 People who have lost a loved are often unaware of the actual value of a wrongful death case, and may accept an offer that is far, far lower than what could be negotiated by our lawyers at Heimberg Barr or awarded by a jury in a wrongful death lawsuit.
-It is advised that you do not discuss a settlement without speaking with our Los Angeles wrongful death lawyer.
+It is advised that you do not discuss a settlement without speaking with one of our attorneys.

 The compensatory damages sought in a wrongful death case typically include:

 - The value of the support that the person would have provided had he or she lived.

 - The loss of support that would have been provided to a child had the person lived a normal lifespan.

 - The value of gifts and household services the person would have provided over a normal lifetime.

 - Burial expenses and other similar costs associated with the loss of life.

 - Damages for the loss of the love, care, assistance, moral support and other personal and emotional losses resulting from the death.